-The agenda includes a number of standing items, which are considered at every meeting.
+The agenda includes several standing items, which are considered at every meeting.
 Status report Report of significant events affecting operations that have not been listed in the written report that has been circulated.
 Financial report Review of the financial information circulated.
 Investments Decisions regarding investments exceeding SEK 10 million, based on the data circulated.
-Legal processes Review of new or ongoing legal processes when appropriate.
+Legal processes Review of new or ongoing legal processes, where appropriate.
 Acquisitions Report on ongoing discussions and decisions concerning the acquisition of companies, as and when appropriate.
-Press releases, etc. When appropriate, a review of proposals for external reports to be published after the meeting.
+Press releases, etc. Where appropriate, a review of proposals for external reports to be published after the meeting.
+Internal control Report on the internal control work.

-Every ordinary board meeting focuses on one principal topic of discussion, as outlined below
+Every ordinary board meeting focuses on one principal topic of discussion